franciscopoggi/academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a microeconomic theorist from Argentina trained at UdeSA and Northwestern University.
+I am a microeconomic theorist from Argentina, trained at UdeSA and Northwestern University.

-News:
+<b>News:</b>

 {{% callout note %}}